iyeme-dev/bella_stores/README.md

 ## USER
 The User table stores all registered customer and administrator accounts for the site.
 It contains authentication and identification details such as username, email address, and encrypted password, as well as profile information including first and last names.
 Additional boolean fields determine whether a user account is active or has staff permissions.
 This table is central to the application, as it links to orders, carts, and contact messages, allowing users to place orders, manage their shopping activity, and interact with the site.

+### Relationships
+#### User → Cart
+Type: One-to-Many (1 → Many)
+One user can have multiple carts over time
+Each cart belongs to one user (or is NULL for guests)

+#### User → Order
+Type: One-to-Many (1 → Many)
+One user can place many orders
+Each order belongs to exactly one user

+#### User → ContactMessage
+Type: One-to-Many (1 → Many)
+One user can submit many contact messages
+Each message optionally belongs to one user

 | Key | Name | Type | Extra Info |
 | --- | ---- | ---- | ---------- |
 | PK | id | AutoField | primary_key=True |